2025 Ardèche Classic

 The 2025 Faun-Ardèche Classic was the 25th edition of the Classic Sud-Ardèche cycle race.
 It was held on 1 March 2025 as a category 1.Pro race on the 2025 UCI ProSeries calendar.
 The race started and finished in Guilherand-Granges.

 Teams

-Twenty-three teams of up to seven riders will start the race, which will include thirteen UCI WorldTeams, six UCI ProTeams, and four UCI Continental teams.
+Twenty-three teams of up to seven riders started the race, which included thirteen UCI WorldTeams, six UCI ProTeams, and four UCI Continental teams.